macosui/macosui_counter/README.md

 ## How to build this application
 1. Fork or clone this repository
-2. Run on the platform of your choice (note: Windows and Linux have not been tested)
+2. Run on the platform of your choice (note: a Linux implementation has not been added yet)